bastian-pnptc/premaster/index.md

 focus:
   title: <span class="very-small">Pick your</span><br><span class="big">focus.</span>
   intro: >
-    We know that we are all individual human beeings and as such our capabilities, our knowledge and our interests highly diverge from each other.
-Taking that into account we created two different programs which are united in the underlying idea and structure but seperate each other regarding the business sector they focus on.
+    We know that we are all individual human beings and as such our capabilities, our knowledge and our interests highly diverge from each other.
+Taking that into account we created two different programs which are united in the underlying idea and structure but separate each other regarding the business sector they focus on.

     Now it is your turn.
 What are you going to choose?